 - Let the batter rest for a few minutes before putting it into the muffin tins or Popover pan.
-This allows the glutens to relax and helps them rise higher while they bake.
+This allows the glutens to relax and helps them rise higher while baking.

-- Bake on a lower oven rack so that they are less likely to burn while they rise.
+- Bake on a lower oven rack, so they are less likely to burn while rising.

-- Make sure your eggs are at room temperature and that the milk is lukewarm before blending so that they are able to trap as much air as possible before baking.
+- Ensure your eggs are at room temperature and the milk is lukewarm before blending so that they can trap as much air as possible before baking.

 Frequently Asked Questions

 Since not everyone has a Popover tin at home, this recipe shows you how to make Popovers in muffin tins.
 However, if you have a Popover pan, absolutely use it!
-They have deeper wells which helps encourage the batter to rise up as it bakes.
-They tend to make the fluffiest Popovers, however muffin tins work great and are what most people have around.
+They have deeper wells that help encourage the batter to rise up as it bakes.
+They tend to make the fluffiest Popovers, however, muffin tins work great and are what most people have around.

 While they are essentially the same, the biggest difference is that Yorkshire Pudding uses beef fat to coat the Popover pans while Popovers use butter.
-Yorkshire Pudding is also often baked in a different pan that has shorter sides and sometimes has meat stuffed inside of it.
+Yorkshire Pudding is also often baked in a different pan with shorter sides and sometimes with meat stuffed inside.

 While it is good to let Popover batter rest for a few minutes, you can’t let it rest for as long as overnight.
 The air that was trapped while blending will have long gone, leaving you with Popovers that won’t rise very high.
 The most you want to make the batter ahead of time is about 30 minutes - 1 hour.

 - Refrigerator: store leftover Popovers in an airtight container in the fridge for up to 2 days.